USS Barton (DD-599): Service history

-Barton departed the east coast 23 August 1942 and steamed to the Pacific, arriving at Tongatapu, Tonga Islands, 14 September 1942.
-During October she participated in the Buin-Faisi-Tonolai raid (5 October) and the Battle of Santa Cruz (26 October) where she claimed shooting down seven Japanese planes.
-On 29 October she successfully rescued 17 survivors of two downed air transports near Fabre Island.
+Barton departed the East Coast 23 August 1942 and steamed to the Pacific, arriving at Tongatapu, Tonga Islands, on 14 September 1942.
+During October, she participated in the Buin-Faisi-Tonolai raid (5 October) and the Battle of Santa Cruz (26 October), where she claimed shooting down seven Japanese planes.
+On 29 October, she successfully rescued 17 survivors of two downed air transports near Fabre Island.

-Arriving off Guadalcanal on 12 November 1942 having safely escorted a supply convoy to the island, Barton was ordered to join up with Rear Admiral Daniel J. Callaghan's force of five cruisers and seven other destroyers to repel a force of Japanese warships reported by recon aircraft to be heading down the body of water known as 'The Slot' towards Guadalcanal.
-Assuming her position in the eleventh spot of the US force just before sundown, Bartons crew settled into their battle stations to wait out the Japanese, expected to arrive around midnight.
+Arriving off Guadalcanal on 12 November 1942, having safely escorted a supply convoy to the island, Barton was ordered to join up with Rear Admiral Daniel J. Callaghan's force of five cruisers and seven other destroyers to repel a force of Japanese warships reported by reconnaissance aircraft to be heading along the body of water known as the "Slot" towards Guadalcanal.
+Assuming her position in the 11th spot of the US force just before sundown, Bartons crew settled into their battle stations to wait out the Japanese, expected to arrive around midnight.

-As darkness overspread the body of water known as Ironbottom Sound, several tropical rain storms and squalls began to cross the area, limiting visibility for both the Americans and the Japanese as they steamed towards each other, however several American ships were equipped with long range radar systems which began to detect the approaching Japanese ships at approximately 00:30hrs (12:30 am).
-Consisting of two battleships, one cruiser and eleven destroyers, the Japanese fleet rounded the northwestern coast of Savo Island and entered Ironbottom Sound at approximately 01:10hrs (1:10 am) and shaped their course for Henderson Field; the American airbase they were sent to destroy.
+As darkness overspread the body of water known as Ironbottom Sound, several tropical rain storms and squalls began to cross the area, limiting visibility for both the Americans and the Japanese, as they steamed towards each other, but several American ships were equipped with long-range radar systems, which began to detect the approaching Japanese ships around 00:30 (12:30 am).
+Consisting of two battleships, one cruiser, and 11 destroyers, the Japanese fleet rounded the northwestern coast of Savo Island and entered Ironbottom Sound around 01:10 (1:10 am) and shaped their course for Henderson Field, the American airbase they were sent to destroy.
 Steaming through a heavy rain squall, the Japanese ships were totally unaware of the presence of the American force directly ahead of them, and the heavy rain prevented the US fleet from sighting the Japanese ships for over an hour after the first radar contact.